 Latest update on federal funds rates based on 7 simple monetary policy rules: Cleveland Fed

-New tool introduced in July allows users to customize their own simple policy rule and forecast
+Our tool also allows users to customize their own simple policy rule and forecast

-Looking at the federal funds rates coming from seven simple monetary policy rules and three economic forecasts — based on data and forecasts available as of November 21, 2016 — Federal Reserve Bank of Cleveland researchers find that the median federal funds rate across the policy rules and forecasts rises from 0.8 percent in 2016:Q4 to 2.5 percent in 2018:Q4.
+Looking at the federal funds rates coming from seven simple monetary policy rules and three economic forecasts –– based on data and forecasts available as of February 16, 2017 – Federal Reserve Bank of Cleveland researchers find that the median federal funds rate across the policy rules and forecasts rises from 0.9 percent in 2017:Q1 to 2.4 percent in 2019:Q1.

 Simple monetary policy rules provide a relationship between a central bank’s policy rate and a relatively small number of indicators of inflation and real economic activity.
 Monetary policymakers often use simple policy rules, like the Taylor rule, as an input into their decision–making.
 However, there are many different simple rules, and there is no agreement on a single “best” rule.
 The chart below highlights differences among the funds rates coming from the simple policy rules and forecasts examined by the Cleveland Fed researchers.